 - Doing hoof trimming by hand is very labor intensive and is used only because we have very few animals and we like to keep up on trimming.
 Finding a reputable “cattle” hoof trimmer that lives in your area and is available when you need them can be hard to find!

-- If they start to grow long, you need to trim asap.
-The blood vessels build outward with the hoof, so the longer you wait, the more traumatic the trimming will become (because then you have to just trim off a little bit, wait until that part has firmed up, then trim off some more, until you are back to where the cow should be.)
+- If they start to grow long, this is the time to trim.
+The blood vessels build outward with the hoof, so the longer you wait, the more time-consuming the trimming will become – because then you have to just trim off a little bit, wait until that part has firmed up, then trim off some more, until you are back to where the cow should be.

 - If the hooves start to crack, you need to trim asap.
 A small crack can become a major crack if left unattended.
 Once trimmed, you should also try to find out why your cow’s hoof is cracking.
 Maybe adding a biotin or zinc supplement can firm up the hoof to prevent future cracking.